Antcating/TelegramCrawler/README.md

 ```

 If the installation was successful, you would be presented with question about starting point of the parser.
 After that parser should be running without any problems.

+## 📖 Configs <a name="configs"></a>

+You can change your starting channel prompt in the `config.ini` file on the row `START_CHANNEL_USERNAME`.

+Also, if you are deploying your backend on external server and not locally - you can specify `ip:port` of your server.

 ## ⛏️ Built Using <a name = "built_using"></a>